Azzbo77/AI-Agent-Bundle/README.md

 ## Features

 - Chat Interface: Trigger workflows via chat messages in n8n.
-- AI Model: Uses Ollama with models like llama3.1:8b (~4.7 GB, tool-supporting) for chat responses.
+- AI Model: Uses Ollama with models like llama3.1:8b (~4.7 GB, tool-supporting) for chat responses, with resource limits for stability.
 - Memory: Stores conversation history in Redis for context-aware responses.
 - Vector Storage: Saves embeddings in Qdrant for similarity search or long-term memory.
 - Local Deployment: Runs entirely on your machine with Docker, no cloud dependencies.
 - Secure Access: n8n runs over HTTPS with self-signed certificates (configurable for external access).
+- Logging: Centralized log collection with Loki and Promtail for debugging and monitoring.
+- Visualization: Grafana dashboard for viewing logs in a browser-based interface.

+## Prerequisites

 ## Prerequisites